Fence (comic book)

-Fence is an American comic book series written by C. S. Pacat and drawn by Johanna the Mad; both of them are co-creators.
-The comic book focuses on Nicholas Cox, the illegitimate son of U.S. fencing Olympic champion Robert Coste, who aspires to become a fencing champion like his father.
-Despite being talented, he's roughly trained due to the hard conditions he grew up in.
-While at a competition, he's quickly beaten by the fencing prodigy Seiji Katayama and Nicholas vows to beat him.
-Managing to get into the elite boys school Kings Row on scholarship, Nicholas quickly finds out that Seiji is his roommate.
+Fence is an American comic book series published by Boom!
+Studios written by C. S. Pacat and drawn by Johanna the Mad.
+The story focuses on Nicholas Cox, an illegitimate son of U.S. fencing Olympic champion Robert Coste, who aspires to become a fencing champion like his father.
+Talented but poorly trained, Nicholas earns a scholarship at the elite boys school Kings Row and becomes roommate with his rival Seiji Katayama.

-The comic book was first announced by Boom!
-Studios in August 2017 to be published under their Boom!
-Box imprint in November.
 Pacat was inspired to create Fence due to her love for the sport, which she practiced in high school, and her interest in sports manga like Haikyu!!.
+The series received positive response from fans and critics and is noted for its queer representation.

-The series has received a positive response from fans and critics; this positive response resulted in Boom!
-Studios promoting Fence from a limited series to an ongoing one.
-In August 2018, Boom!
-Studios announced that the series would change its format to original graphic novels.
-The last issue of the ongoing series was released in November 2018.
-The first original graphic novel, subtitled Rivals, was released June 30, 2020.
+The original Fence series ran for 12 issues from 2017 to 2018.
+The story has since continued in a number of original graphic novels (OGNs), limited series, and one-shots.

 Plot

 Nicholas Cox, the illegitimate son of top fencer Robert Coste, and brother to Jesse Coste, is a wannabe fencer with a lot of natural talent but no professional training.
 In his first tournament match, his opponent is the legendary Seiji Katayama, who he is utterly trashed by- but not before they make a negative lasting impact on each other.

 Fast forward a few months.
 Nicholas has been given a scholarship to Kings Row high school.
 His scholarship is for fencing, so him staying there depends on his being able to get on the team.
 Nicholas must go up against and defeat many other talented fencers for his spot, including Seiji himself.

 Nicholas is again unable to defeat Seiji, but does well enough to become one of the team's reserves along with Eugene Labao.
 Now that Seiji and Nicholas are teammates as well as roommates, they are forced to work together.
 Seiji gives Nicholas some pointers, apparently out of pure annoyance to the fact that Nicholas was such an untrained fencer.
+But, in the latest installment, "Fence: Redemption", they went on a trip through Nicholas' home town after the Halvertown Training Camp came to its end, something that is most likely supposed to be interpreted as a date.